Detroit Travel Guide

 It is not only hard work and industrial enterprise that drives Detroit, however.
 The city in southeast Michigan is also famous for the Motown record label, founded by former autoworker Berry Gordy Jr, which has introduced the world to stars such as Stevie Wonder, Michael Jackson, the Temptations and Diana Ross, to name but a few.

-Modern 'Motown' Detroit is a little decayed and shabby, but efforts are being made to increase the city's appeal as a tourist destination, and there are several attractions worth seeing.
+Modern 'Motown' Detroit is a little decayed and shabby, having suffered a decline in fortunes, but efforts are being made to increase the city's appeal as a tourist destination, and there are several attractions worth seeing.
 In the downtown area new hotels and restaurants are appearing to complement a new sports stadium, and there is a focus on the arts, particularly in the city's historic theatre district.
-The Rennaissance Center, a group of seven interconnected skyscrapers, provides the best views of downtown Detroit.
+The Renaissance Center, a group of seven interconnected skyscrapers, provides the best views of downtown Detroit.

 Become our Detroit Travel Expert

 We are looking for contributors for our Detroit travel guide.
 If you are a local, a regular traveller to Detroit or a travel professional with time to contribute and answer occasional forum questions, please contact us.